-- Increasing the diversity of facilities to appeal to everyone in the community.
-This includes a greater diversity of age groups and promotes and encourages everyone to exercise, socialise and improve their fitness and health. - Improving the horticultural quality and maintenance, for example open grassed areas that remain useable all year for informal use, improved care and maintenance of mature canopy trees, - Identifying opportunities to create multi-use spaces that are shared and adaptable, minimising the provision of single-use facilities.
-For example, natural turf sports fields that can be used for training and match play and also available for dog off-leash exercise and the other informal uses.
+- Increasing the diversity of facilities to appeal to everyone in the community while maintaining a balance of natural areas to relax and unwind.
+This includes a greater diversity of age groups and promotes and encourages everyone to exercise, socialise and improve their fitness and health. - Improving the horticultural quality and maintenance, for example open grassed areas that remain useable all year for informal use, improved care and maintenance of mature canopy trees,

-- Activate open spaces that are currently underutilised. - Strengthen the biodiversity and habitat values of open space.
+- Identifying opportunities to create multi-use spaces that are shared and adaptable, minimising the provision of single-use facilities.
+For example, natural turf sports fields that can be used for training and match play and also available for dog off-leash exercise and the other informal uses. - Activate open spaces that are currently underutilised. - Strengthen the biodiversity and habitat values of open space.